 There is no abbreviated approval process under current law for biological products approved under the Public Health Service Act through a BLA, such as monoclonal antibodies, cytokines, growth factors, enzymes, interferons and certain other proteins.
 However, various proposals have been made to establish an abbreviated approval process to permit approval of generic or follow-on versions of these types of biological products under U.S. law, and the FDA's counterpart in the European Union has recently approved a number of follow-on biologicals.
 For example, some have proposed that the FDA allow a generic or follow-on copy of certain therapeutic biologics to be approved under an existing mechanism known as a 505(b)(2) application.
 A 505(b)(2) application is a form of an NDA, where the applicant does not have a right to reference some of the data being relied upon for approval.
-Under current regulations, 505(b)(2) application has not been used for therapeutic biologic products.
-In April 2006, a federal district court ordered the FDA to decide on a 505(b)(2) application by Sandoz for a generic version of a growth hormone currently sold by Pfizer.
-In addition, the use of 505(b)(2) applications seven for conventional chemical drug products is the subject of ongoing legal challenge.
+Under current regulations, 505(b)(2) applications can be used where the applicant is relying in part on published literature or on findings of safety or effectiveness in another company's NDA.
+To date, a 505(b)(2) application has not been used for therapeutic biologic products.
+In April 2006, a federal district court ordered the FDA to decide on a 505(b) (2) application by Sandoz for a generic version of a growth hormone currently sold by Pfizer.
+In addition, the use of 505(b)(2) applications even for conventional chemical drug products is the subject of ongoing legal challenge.
 It is thus not clear what the permitted use of a 505(b)(2) application might be in the future for biologics products, or whether any other proposals on generic or follow-on biologics will be adopted.
 However, if the law is changed or if the FDA somehow extends its existing authority in new ways, and third parties are permitted to obtain approvals of versions of our products through an abbreviated approval mechanism, and without conducting full clinical studies of their own, it could adversely affect our business.